 "There are many cities in this country that have the rule of law but do not have sanctuary status and I think when it comes to sanctuary cities the Mayor's just frankly on the wrong page," Romney said.

-In another swipe at Giuliani Monday, Romney deflected a New York Times report suggesting Giuliani upping his efforts in the state.
+In another swipe at Giuliani, Romney deflected a New York Times report suggesting Giuliani upping his efforts in the state.

 Romney argued he's "been [in Iowa] working a long time, put in much more time and effort than the other candidates have."